J'khand poll results: JMM alliance set to form govt, Oppn links BJP's loss to CAA, NRC

 New Delhi, Dec 23: As the results of the Jharkhand Assembly election have been declared for all 81 seats and Jharkhand Mukti Morcha (JMM)-Congress-RJD alliance are set to form the government in the state, several opposition parties on Monday linked the mandate as the verdict of the people against the National Register of Citizens (NRC) and Citizenship Amendment Act (CAA).

-The opposition said that people have demolished BJP's arrogance resulting its defeat to local issues and "internal strife" in the state.
+The opposition said that people have demolished BJP's arrogance resulting in its defeat to local issues and "internal strife" in the state.

 The JMM's working president Hemant Soren, the chief ministerial candidate of the alliance, said with the electoral mandate, a new chapter begins which will prove to be a milestone.

-Soren won Dumka assembly constituency by margin of 13188 votes and Barhait assembly constituency by margin of 25740 votes.
+Soren won Dumka assembly constituency by a margin of 13,188 votes and Barhait assembly constituency by a margin of 25,740 votes.

-According to te Election Commission, JMM has won 30 seats, Congress 16 and BJP got 25 seats in the Jharkhand Assembly polls.
+According to the Election Commission, JMM has won 30 seats, Congress 16 and BJP got 25 seats in the Jharkhand Assembly polls.

 Soren told PTI that the opposition partners will meet to chalk out the strategy for the future.